Gel Cayuna

-Maria Angelica "Gel" Cayuna (born August 17, 1998) is a Filipino volleyball player.
+Maria Angelica "Gel" Cayuna (born August 17, 1998) is a Filipino professional volleyball player who is a setter for the Nxled Chameleons of the Premier Volleyball League (PVL).

 Cayuna played for the FEU Lady Tamaraws collegiate women's University team.
-She is currently playing for the Cignal HD Spikers in the Premier Volleyball League.

 Volleyball career

 UAAP

 Cayuna played for the FEU Lady Tamaraws collegiate women's University.
 She made her debut as a Setter of the team in 2016.

 In 2019, she became the captain of the FEU Lady Tamaraws.

 In 2020, Cayuna made her final year in the UAAP Season 82 volleyball tournaments but eventually, the matches of the tournament were cancelled due to the restrictions of the COVID-19 pandemic.

 PVL

 Cayuna also joined United Volleyball Club in the Premier Volleyball League.
 She also signed with the PayMaya High Flyers in 2018.

 In 2021, she made her comeback in the Premier Volleyball League when she was signed by the Perlas Spikers.

 In 2022, she was signed by the Cignal HD Spikers.